prxdyu/prxdyu/README.md

 - 🎓 Pursuing Bachelors degree in Computer Science Engineering

-- 📈 Exploring and upskilling myself in the field of Data Science
+- 📈 Exploring and upskilling myself in the field of Artificial Intelligence

 - 📫 Reach me through **pradyu1742@gmail.com**